ElectricRCAircraftGuy/eRCaGuy_dotfiles/arduino/README.md

 #### 4. Verify the fix

-1. Now, plug in the CH340/CH341 USB to serial adapter again and check if it shows up as a `/dev/ttyUSB*` device:
+1. Plug in the CH340/CH341 USB to serial adapter again and check if it shows up as a `/dev/ttyUSB*` device:

     ```bash
     ls /dev/ttyUSB*